tytydraco/yessleep/out/I_dreamed_an_entire_lifetime_Ive_never_felt_so_empty_and_afraid.md

 Some people made and posted highly vivid AI generated videos of him performing various tasks like midnight break-ins, murders, and to be jokingly relatable, cooking and cleaning.
 The videos looked like big budget movies, and, as I watched each of them, I got a deeper sense of dread.
 I avoided watching the videos altogether, as they began to scare the living shit out of me.

 There was a popular form of technology at the time that let people share thoughts and feelings with others.
+They were little chips attached to helmets that you could wirelessly connect to each other.
 Aside from, joking around with my friends, I used it to let people feel exactly how I felt during my encounters with him.
 I told them I hoped we'd get to a point where we'd be able to share memories with others, in order to give them the full observer experience.

 In the fall of 2036, the FBI announced they were on the case of the rusted man after a string of murders across the US left victims without their eyeballs.
 I was overwhelmed with chills as I read the announcement.
 It was official confirmation of the rusted man's existence.
 I called the police, reporting my encounters with the rusted man.
 They told me they'd keep a look out for him.